What Is Color Temperature?

 Why does CCT go from “warm” (yellow) to “cool” (blue), and yet the actual temperature goes from low to high?
-This perplexing oddity is not prevalent only among photographers, but wherever the illumination color is referenced.
-“Cool” is correlated with bluer colors simply because humankind’s minds associate it to cool things like the snow.
+This perplexing oddity is not prevalent only among photographers but wherever the illumination color is referenced.
+“Cool” is correlated with bluer colors simply because humankind’s minds associate it with cooling things like snow.
 On the other hand, we tend to associate “warm” with colors of a flame or warm subjects like the campfire.

-In other words, let’s take an example of a blue flame (blue flames burn at a higher temperature in comparison to red or yellow flames) which is considered the hottest!
+In other words, let’s take an example of a blue flame (blue flames burn at a higher temperature compared to red or yellow flames) which is considered the hottest!
 The temperature difference between a blue and red blaze is negligible.
-Still, it reminds us why “cool blue” and “red hot” show close similarity with Kelvin numbers that operate in the opposite direction.
+Still, it reminds us why “cool blue” and “red hot” show close similarities with Kelvin numbers that operate in the opposite direction.

 The scale used to characterize the white light

 Color Rending Index (CRI) (a scale of 0 – 100%)